daryltee91/playwright-tech-challenge/README.md

 ### Test Case 1

+- I assume that the datasets are available in a students.json file.

 - I assume that the test should simulate user interaction as closely as possible:

   - For datepicker fields: click on the input field, and then select the year, month, and date.